-Data Love - Check out the Stories
+Data Love - the Stories (Anecdotal/Qualitative Data)

 - Takes you through how to use the collection (assessment) strategies;